 He arguably was the Sharks' best player in a season-extending 5-2 win over the Vegas Golden Knights in Game 5 of the first-round Stanley Cup playoff series.
-Hertl scored two goals, and finished the night with five shots on goal (tied for first on the Sharks), nine attempts (first), six scoring chances (tied-first) and two high-danger chances (tied for fourth).
+Hertl scored two goals, and finished the night with five shots on goal (tied for first on the Sharks), nine attempts (first), six scoring chances (tied-first) and two high-danger chances (tied-fourth).

 That confidence extended to his postgame interview with NBC Sports California's Jamie Baker, when Hertl pulled a Mark Messier and guaranteed that the Sharks would force a Game 7.

-Hertl replicating his Game 5 performance -- or Messier's historic one -- in Game 6 would go a long way toward the Sharks fending off elimination once more.
+Hertl replicating his Game 5 performance -- or Messier's historic one -- in Game 6 would go a long way towards the Sharks fending off elimination once more.